How to Start an LLC in Kansas

 Starting an LLC in Kansas means choosing a business name, designating a resident agent, and filing Articles of Organization.
 After your company’s registered with the Kansas Secretary of State, you’ll need to take a couple more steps to get everything in order.

-Create a Kansas LLC in 5 Steps:
+Create a KS LLC in 5 Steps:

 Step 1: Name Your Kansas LLC